heidelberg-hepml/lorentz-gatr/README.md

 - Interface functions that embed various geometric objects into this multivector representations

-Here is an example code snippet for a jet tagger that illustrates the recipe:
+Here is an example code snippet for a GATr jet tagger that illustrates the recipe, you can find more examples at `experiments/amplitudes/wrappers.py`, `experiments/tagging/wrappers.py` and `experiments/eventgen/wrappers.py`

 ```python
 from gatr import GATr, SelfAttentionConfig, MLPConfig